Abe404/RootPainter3D/README.md

 To interactively train a model and annotate images, you will need to add a set of compressed NIfTI images (.nii.gz) to a folder in the datasets folder and then create a project using the client that references this dataset.

 For more details, see [the published article](http://doi.org/10.1002/mp.15353).

+## Contribution Guidelines

+* Contibutions are welcome
+* They should be made via pull requests
+* The GPL header should be clearly present at the top of any new files.
+For an example see: https://github.com/Abe404/RootPainter3D/blob/master/trainer/metrics.py
+* The copyright header should include the current year and yourself or 'Anonymous Contributor' if you wish to remain somewhat anonymous to future readers of the code.

+When we have tests, they should pass.